A Combination Chart is a must-have tool in the arsenal of a professional that works with data frequently.

 Combination Graphs perform the job of two diagrams.
 Your dashboard does not have to appear crowded with many charts.
 You can use this visualization design to save space.

 You cannot find a ready-made Combination Graph in Google Sheets.
-And this is because the tool comes with raw and basic charts that need more time in editing.
+This is because the tool comes with raw and basic charts that need more editing time.

 You don’t have to do away with Google Sheets for other expensive tools.
 You can supercharge it by installing third-party add-ons to access Google Sheets Combo Chart templates.